top of page

 What is a 404 page?

-First of all, what does 404 mean?
+Let’s back up for just a second.
+What does 404 mean?
 In simple terms, a 404 page is an error page that web visitors see when they click on a broken link.
-From the technical perspective, 404 is an HTTP error message code that a web server sends to the client (your web browser) when the server cannot find what the user requested.
+From a technical perspective, 404 is an HTTP error message code that a web server sends to the web browser when the server cannot find what the user requested.
+This can happen for a variety of reasons:

-• Content is no longer available for visitors.
-The company removed the content from the website, but the link is still available in Google search results.
+• The company removed the content from the website, but the link is still available in Google search results.

-1. Don’t add too much content on the page
+2. Don’t add too much content to the page

 We know that people on the web don’t read, they scan.
-This rule applies to all web pages, including 404.
-Visitors aren’t supposed to read the text on 404 pages, they are supposed to glance at the page and understand what is happening.
-That's why you should avoid writing long passages of text.
+Especially on 404 pages, avoid writing long passages of text.
 Instead, make every word count and get straight to the point.
-For example, Zhenya Rynzuk’s 404 page features only one sentence (404 error) and a single navigation option (bring me back) that leads to the homepage
+For example, Zhenya Rynzuk’s 404 page features only one sentence (404 error) in expressive typography, and a single navigation option (bring me back) that leads to the homepage.

 Screenshot: https://zhenyary.com/404